betsyjwolf/evidence-maps/README.md

 ## What's Included Here

-This folder includes the study dataset, graphics presented in the article, and the R code for conducting the meta-analysis.
+This folder includes the study dataset, figures presented in the article, and the R code for conducting the meta-analysis.

 ```
 Study data available here: